BURG SIMPSON’S Colorado Scholarship Competition 2020-2021

 At Burg Simpson, we recognize the importance of access to a good education.
 In 2012, we launched the Burg Simpson Scholarship Competition.
 Each year we encourage Colorado high school seniors from across the state to write a 1,500-word essay about the importance of the civil jury system as the guardian of American rights and liberties.

-Partnering with the Colorado High School Activities Association (CHSAA) over the past 8 years, we have awarded $92,000 in scholarships to college-bound students.
+Partnering with the Colorado High School Activities Association (CHSAA) over the past 8 years, we have awarded over $100,000 in scholarships to college-bound students.

 The Jury System as the Protector of Rights